-Description: Chkdsk.exe is not essential for the Windows OS and causes relatively few problems.
-The chkdsk.exe file is located in a not identifiable folder.
+Description: The original chkdsk.exe is an important part of Windows and rarely causes problems.
+The chkdsk.exe file is located in the C:\Windows\System32 folder.

-There is no file information.
-Note: File does not exist any longer.
-It is not a Windows system file.
-The program has no visible window.
-Chkdsk.exe is able to monitor applications.
-Therefore the technical security rating is 57% dangerous, however you should also read the user reviews.
+It is a Windows core system file.
+It is a trustworthy file from Microsoft.
+The program has no visible window. chkdsk.exe appears to be a compressed file.
+Therefore the technical security rating is 2% dangerous, however you should also read the user reviews.

 Recommended: Identify chkdsk.exe related errors

-Important: Some malware camouflages itself as chkdsk.exe.
+Important: Some malware disguises itself as chkdsk.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the chkdsk.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.